dmytroleonenko/open_spiel/docs/long_narde_nnue_plan.md

    - any move within delta of best score
    - a minimum floor Kmin

 Use iterative deepening; carry PV move first.
+At the root, use a widening schedule (top_k/min_k/delta) and a panic re-search if the PV flips or the root width is too narrow.

 5.4 Determinism and tie-breaking
 To prevent "same state, different label" noise: